mendelg/stackpulse/README.md

 2. **Locate the App**: The generated app will be located at `build/windows/runner/Release`.

 3. **Package the Windows App**:
-   - Compress the contents of the `build/windows/runner/Release` directory into a ZIP file:
+   - Compress the contents of the `build/windows/runner/Release` directory into a ZIP file.
-     ```sh
-     cd build/windows/runner/Release
-     zip -r stackpulse-windows.zip *
-     ```

 ### Web